 - Utensils and baking/cooking tools that have been used for gluten-containing foods, such as muffin tins, flour sifters, silicon baking trays, mesh cooling racks, etc.

-- Toaster (this cannot be cleaned and will always be contaminated one it is used with wheat bread or other gluten-containing foods)
+- Slot toaster (this cannot be cleaned and will always be contaminated once it is used with wheat bread or other gluten-containing foods)

 - Dish clothes, sponges, tea towels (if not freshly laundered)